 The hospitality industry covers a wide array of jobs, ranging from a hospitality manager to working a hotel front desk and janitorial work, too.
 The core of hospitality jobs is to do what is necessary to make your customers’ lives easier.
 In the United States, there is an outstanding amount of hotels and motels looking to hire qualified job seekers.
 Hospitality jobs are also found in the food service industry, including bars, taverns, restaurants and travel agencies.
 If you’re planning to apply for a job in any of these areas, you need to know how to present your customer service skills, communication skills and teamwork skills in the best possible light.
 It’s always best to refer to a hospitality cover letter example to build your own cover letter.

 The salutation is the very first element you’ll usually see in a cover letter.
 Address the cover letter to the hiring manager directly.
-Instead of using generic phrases like, “To Whom It May Concern” or “Dear Hiring Manager,” you should do your best to address the hiring manager by name.
+Instead of using general cover letter phrases like, “To Whom It May Concern” or “Dear Hiring Manager,” you should do your best to address the hiring manager by name.
 This makes it clear that you care about presenting yourself well for a new job, and can be an important part of writing the perfect cover letter.

 The first paragraph is where you convince the hiring manager to keep reading the cover letter.
 You should do your best to make the very first sentence as engaging as possible.
 While a generic phrase like, “My name is John Smith, and I am pleased to apply for the hotel management position” is a fine starting sentence, it doesn’t stand out very much.
 A hiring manager who has already read 40 cover letters for the same job, all using this cover letter format, won’t be interested in reading much further.
 In the example, the applicant immediately mentions possessing more than 20 years of experience.